 The heat cycle lasts about two to four weeks, and when your dog’s vulva enlarges, she will begin to bleed.
 In the final stage of the heat cycle, diestrus, the vulva will begin to decrease in size and the bleeding will stop.

-Most dogs will bleed approximately two weeks until they reach diestrus, but this will vary by dog.
-Similarly to human menstrual cycles, every dog will bleed for a unique amount of time, and in a unique amount, based upon her individual body and cycle.
+Most dogs will bleed for approximately two weeks until they reach diestrus, but this will vary by dog.
+Like human menstrual cycles, every dog will bleed for a unique amount of time, and in a unique amount, based upon her individual body and cycle.

 How Can I Comfort A Dog In Heat?